ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 item.visibility = Visibility.FORCE_OFF
 ```

-The `item` visibility is turn on, then a camera capture is done, then the `item` visibility is turned off.
+The `item` visibility is turned on, then a camera capture is done, then the `item` visibility is turned off.

 The capture resolution is set to small so that far more captures can be done.